 Yet it isn’t always clear which approach has the lowest total cost of ownership because IT TCOs are hard to measure.
-Few businesses can tell you how much a specific self-hosted application costs to run.
+Few businesses can tell you how much specific self-hosted applications cost to run.

 Few understand the financial and strategic implications of not having large IT investments on balance sheets.
 Tax laws mean companies depreciate installed systems over several years.
 Traditional technology is capital expenditure.

-Cloud subscriptions are service payments and immediately written off as operating costs.
+Cloud subscriptions are service payments.
+You can write them off as operating costs.